OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ---
 layout: layouts/page.njk
-title: Introduction to Cilk programming
+title: Introduction to Cilk programming, Part 1
 tagline: With a few Cilk keywords, OpenCilk extends C/C++ to support fork-join parallel programming, a simple and efficient model for writing fast code for multicore computers.